 36. Sadly, there are many problems facing the citizens of Sudan.

 Even today, a widespread problem in Sudan is slavery.
-Many children, women, and men are exposed to forced labour, sex trafficking, or child soldier recruits.
+Many children, women, and men are exposed to forced labor, sex trafficking, or child soldier recruits.

 In Sudan 46.5% of the population live below the poverty line, making it one of the poorest and least developed countries in the world.